mmistakes/so-simple-theme/users/interfaces/math.md

   <span class="note">(GitHub)</span>
   </p>

-The library is header-only, so there is nothing to install.
+The library is no longer entirely header only and depends on both the Sundials differential equation solving library and the Intel Thread Building Blocks library.

 # Documentation and Getting Started

 A simple getting-started example for computing derivatives is provided in the

 * <p>
   <a href="https://github.com/stan-dev/math/blob/develop/README.md">Stan Math